- 20 weeks

 - Industry Info

-No new intakes for 2018.
-Please contact us to see if you are can start in a L3 programme.
+Now enrolling for 2019 (distance learning).
+Please contact us to see if you are eligible.

 Who can enrol?

-If you are 16 years or older and want to gain entry-level skills to get started in the health and wellbeing sector, this free course is the perfect first step.
+If you are 16 years or older and already working in the healthcare sector, this course is the perfect first step.

 What will I learn?